sergeballif/sergeballif.github.io/play.md

 desmos: true
 ---

+# Leapfrogging Step 2: How Desmos is Changing College Math

 In my [previous post](https://sergeballif.github.io/personal/math/teaching/fun/a-brief-intro-to-desmos) I shared some of my favorite features of the Desmos Graphing Calculator.
 In this post I want to share how Desmos is changing the way math is taught and experienced in the college classroom.